HumanCellAtlas/metadata-schema/docs/schema_style_guide.md

     `biomaterial_id`

-1. Short, meaningful field names should be chosen over longer, vaguer field names.
+1. Field names should be kept as short as possible while still conveying meaningful context.

     Examples:

-    `biomaterial_id` is preferred over `id`
+    `biomaterial_id` is preferred over `id` as it limits the field context to biomaterials.

-    `paired_ends` is preferred over `does_sequencing_use_paired_ends`
+    `paired_ends` is preferred over `does_sequencing_use_paired_ends` because it is much shorter but still conveys full context.

 1. The same field name should not appear within the same or across multiple schemas.
-If similar field names are needed, supplement the field names with context to differentiate them.
+If two fields require the same name, include context to differentiate them.

     Example:

-    `umi_barcode` and `cell_barcode`
+    `umi_barcode` and `cell_barcode` differentiate between barcodes used to identify unique molecules and barcodes used to identify unique cells.

 1. If a number field requires a corresponding unit field, append `_unit` to the number field name to generate the unit field name.